ayomidecole/Chat-App-Backend/README.md

 pip install -r requirements.txt
 ```

-2. Created a routes folder to keep the routes organized.
-We then create a file called `__init__.py`.
-This file is used to tell Python that the routes folder is a package.

-3. Create the route.
-We created a post route
+2. **Organize Routes**

+Created a `routes` folder for better code organization.
+Inside, an `__init__.py` file marks the folder as a Python package, allowing easy imports elsewhere in the project.

+3. **Create the API Route**

+Added a POST route for sending chat messages.

+---

-## Learnings
+## Learnings and Key Design Choices

-1. I used the python logging module for the first time.
-I used logger.debug() to debug by seeing what data the api receives, lets me track if the API is working properly and trobleshooting

-2. I bundled up the chat functionality into a file openai_helper.py.
-This file contains the chat_helper function which is used to send messages to the OpenAI API.
+- **Python Logging**
+  Utilized the `logging` module for the first time to track API activity and facilitate debugging.
+Adding statements like `logger.debug()` helped monitor both incoming data and error messages, making troubleshooting much easier.

+- **Modular Chat Helper**
+  The chat logic is encapsulated in `openai_helper.py`, which contains a `chat_helper` function to interface with the OpenAI API.
+Here’s how it works:

 ```python
 import logging